10 Best Competitive Keyword Research Tools (2026)

 • Head to semrush.com.

-• Sign into your Semrush account.
+• Sign in to your Semrush account.
 If you’ve already made 10 requests in one day, you’ll need to upgrade to a free trial of the tool or a paid subscription.

 • On the sidebar, tap Keyword Gap under Competitive Research.